-Data
+Data Providing information on all aspects of doing business in Abu Dhabi, including data on the economy and focus sectors

-Providing information on all aspects of doing business in Abu Dhabi, including data on the economy and focus sectors
+Networks Connecting innovation-focused companies to the Abu Dhabi ecosystem and investment opportunities

-Networks
+Licensing and permits Providing insight into applicable laws and regulations, as well as assistance obtaining economic licenses and operating permits

-Connecting innovation-focused companies to the Abu Dhabi ecosystem and investment opportunities
+Real estate Identifying cost-effective solutions for office space, industrial activities and connection to brokers for employee accommodation

-Licensing and permits
+Talent and visas Helping investors tap into sources of local talent, as well as obtain residency visas for their international workforce

-Providing insight into applicable laws and regulations, as well as assistance obtaining economic licenses and operating permits
+Banking and finance Introduction to local banking partners to expedite setting up bank accounts and financing options ADIO is your partner throughout your Abu Dhabi investment journey.

-Real estate
+Setting up a business in Abu Dhabi Abu Dhabi is ranked 1st in the Middle East for "Ease of Doing Business" and 12th internationally1.
+The journey to opening your business in Abu Dhabi is simple: 01 Choosing a place of incorporation 04 Registering a trade name 02 Choosing a type of economic activity 05 Obtaining an economic licence 03 Choose a type of legal form 06 Registering with Abu Dhabi Chamber of Commerce and Industry

-Identifying cost-effective solutions for office space, industrial activities and connection to brokers for employee accommodation
+Choosing a place of incorporation

-Talent and visas
+02

-Helping investors tap into sources of local talent, as well as obtain residency visas for their international workforce
+Choosing a type of economic activity

-Banking and finance
+03 Choosing a type of legal form

-Introduction to local banking partners to expedite setting up bank accounts and financing options
+04 Registering a trade name

-ADIO is your partner throughout your Abu Dhabi investment journey.
+05

-Setting up a business in Abu Dhabi
+Obtaining an economic licence

-Abu Dhabi is ranked 1st in the Middle East for "Ease of Doing Business" and 12th internationally.
-The journey to opening your business in Abu Dhabi is simple:
+06 Registering with Abu Dhabi Chamber of Commerce and Industry

-Choose a type of legal form
+Choosing a place of incorporation

 The first step to starting your journey is selecting one of two available options to the location for the incorporation of your company.
 This can be onshore (UAE mainland) or offshore (one of five free zones).

 Whether you choose to setup in the UAE Mainland or Free Zone, your company will enjoy 0% corporate income tax.

 Selecting a place of incorporation will define your setup and operational process in the future.